-If you think you have been treated unfairly while breastfeeding contact: Office of Human Rights at 202-727-4559 to learn about filing a complaint.
-You can also learn about the complaint filing process on OHR's website at www.ohr.dc.gov by clicking the link for "File Discrimination Complaint".
+If you think you have been treated unfairly while breastfeeding, contact: Office of Human Rights at 202-727-4559 to learn about filing a complaint.
+You can also learn about the complaint filing process on OHR's website by clicking the link for "File Discrimination Complaint".
 Complaints can be made in person or online.
 All forms needed to file a complaint can be downloaded from OHR's website.
 Please let the DC Breastfeeding Coalition know about any breastfeeding-related complaints filed with OHR at info@dcbfc.org.